r001/ARC0020-proposal/arc-0020/README.md

 ##### 2.2.10.1 Rationale of not having Total Supply mapping in a mandatory way

 Maintaining the `total_supply` in a mapping means that for each `mint()` and `burn()` function this mapping must be updated.
-And as it is a mapping, it means that all validators must re-run the transaction, which is `O(n)` difficulty, where `n` is the number of instructions.
+And as it is a mapping, it means that all validators must re-run the transaction, which is `O(n)` difficulty, where `n` is the number of instructions in the finalize function.
 This is much less scalable as if the `total_supply`  is maintained as a record, and each validator only has to check the validity of the proof, which is `O(1)` difficulty.
 Thus making the contract more scalable.

 ## 2.3 Procedures